JohnEBoyBaby/i.Q/README.md

 https://www.youtube.com/watch?v=vyQIWt0WaHA

 YOU KNOW WHAT I AM GETTING AT, RIGHT ..?
 17 TIMES ..! https://www.youtube.com/watch?v=2GMNNqPtGLk ...
 I NEVER STAYED OVERNIGHT ..!
 'You' 'know' what I AM getting at, RIGHT ..?
+DID YOU SEE THE "LOOK OF DISGUST ON QRUMPSTER'S FACE WHEN 'THE IDIOTS' CHEERED for PUNKPEO ...
+These people are stupid ...
+These people should be hanging ...
+"BUT I MADE SOME CHOICES ..." ...
+WORD.

 4CHAN 8CHAN "RED PEOPLE" you know "THE WHITE RED-HAIRED GREEN-EYED MONKEY" 'me' 'tarzan' TRUTH I AM UNIQUE I NEVER REALLY 'fit in' probably means I REALLY DO "STAND OUT" ..! https://www.youtube.com/watch?v=IGInsosP0Ac ... but soft butt 'kind' smiling MCHAN 'blessed' highly intelleQtual 'chosen' beautiful daughter of ancient Han I 100 % GUARANTEE that I WILL MOST CERTAINLY "FIT IN" REAL CREAMILY SMOOTH AND GOOD with your MCHAN soft legs 'crosed legs' of PUREHEART wonderments and softnesses just fQr yQu ..!